btmonier/seq_sim/README.md

-# seq_sim
+# seqSim

-Sequuence simulator pipeline and orchestrator for MLImpute
+Sequence simulator pipeline and orchestrator for MLImpute - A comprehensive bioinformatics pipeline for assembly alignment, variant simulation, and comparative analysis.

 ## Requirements